-Barclaycard Arrival Plus® World Elite Mastercard® review
+Barclaycard Arrival® Plus World Elite Mastercard® review

-The Barclaycard Arrival Plus breezed onto our list of the best credit cards of 2017.
+The Barclaycard Arrival® Plus World Elite Mastercard® breezed onto our list of the best credit cards of 2019.
 And for years it’s been a top travel pick, competing with formidable rivals like the Chase Sapphire Preferred® Card and Bank of America® Travel Rewards Credit Card.

-Why is the Arrival Plus such a good choice?
-Simple: It offers strong, consistent rewards and great travel protection benefits.
-While other cards offer accelerated rewards only in select categories, the Arrival Plus brings great earnings no matter what you buy.
-You’ll earn 2x miles on every purchase, with no earning caps, and you’ll get 5% miles back each time you redeem.
+Why is the Barclaycard Arrival® Plus World Elite Mastercard® such a good choice?
+Simple: It offers strong, consistent rewards and versatility when you’re overseas.
+While other cards offer accelerated rewards only in select categories, the Barclaycard Arrival® Plus World Elite Mastercard® brings great earnings no matter what you buy.
+Miles are incredibly flexible, as you can redeem them for gift cards, merchandise and — most notably — travel statement credit.

-Redeeming milesThe Barclaycard Arrival Plus is one of the most flexible travel cards you’ll find.
-To get the full cash back, you must redeem $100 (10,000 miles) or more.
-If your travel expense is less, you won’t get reimbursed.
-You can redeem miles for statement credit in categories such as:
+The Barclaycard Arrival® Plus World Elite Mastercard® is one of the most flexible travel cards you’ll find.
+You can redeem miles for rewards like gift cards, cash back and merchandise.
+You can also redeem them for statement credit in categories such as:

 - Cruise lines

-- Purchase and travel agencies
+- Travel agencies